nerdySingh/CloudComputingPA2/README.md

 ./file_gen will generate the input.txt file to be sorted

-to Run shared memory execute ./smt to execute MPI
+to Run shared memory execute ./smt on linux based machines.

+to execute MPI

 mpicc -o mpi_ext mpi_external_sort.c -std=c99